Restaurants, supermarkets, & great local produce

 Beautifully refurbished, the Carpenters Arms in Wighton is just over a mile and a half from Chapel Cottage.
 Offering a mix of original features and modern-day comfort in its bar and dining area.
 The food served at the Carpenters Arms is prepared to order using the freshest, natural ingredients, sourced locally from farmers, fishermen and traders.
 A great place for a relaxing drink, a coffee or a delicious meal.

 Just 5 miles from the cottage, the Anchor is has been in new hands since the 1st of March 2020.
 Delighted to see it pass back into local hands - the Temples.
 Wishing the new team well.
 Can't wait to be there to wish you well in person!
 Just along the coast from Blakeney and popular with yachtsmen and birdwatchers, the Morston Anchor is the perfect country pub.
 A varied menu, with plenty for the kids, and their parents alike!

 The Red Lion, Stiffkey

-Just 2 miles from the cottage, this traditional Norfolk pub with rustic wooden pews, log fires and original tone floor, serving good food and local ales.
+The Lion is just 2 miles from the cottage, this traditional Norfolk pub with rustic wooden pews, log fires and original tone floor, serving good food and local ales.

 Victorious Bistro, Walsingham